 Top 10 Foods Highest in Sugar (To Limit or Avoid)

-Consumption of added sugar has increased rapidly over recent years and is believed to contribute to rising rates of obesity, type II diabetes and heart disease.
+Consumption of added sugar has increased rapidly over recent years, and this is believed to be a major contributor to rising rates of obesity, type II diabetes, and heart disease.
+(1,2)

 High sugar foods to limit or avoid include puddings, milkshakes, ice-cream, fruit juices, sugary soda drinks, cakes (especially with frosting), candies, fruit yogurts, fast foods, cereal bars, and commercial cereals.
-In this list, both the grams of sugar and teaspoons of sugar are given.
+In this list, sugar content is given in both grams and teaspoons.
 1 teaspoon is equal to 4 grams of sugar.

 For more information see the article of high carb foods to limit or avoid, or see the nutrient ranking of 200 foods high in sugar.